-In 2010, we identified five new areas in the upper Methow watershed where western gray squirrels were previously not documented.
+Since 2009, approximately 755 square kilometers have been surveyed using hair sampling tubes.
+We identified 15 new areas covering approximately 86 square kilometers in the upper Methow watershed where western gray squirrels were previously not documented.
 Our findings expand the knowledge base for the northern range of known western gray squirrel distribution in the North Cascades.
-Volunteers were effective in deploying and checking hair-sampling tubes for western gray squirrel hair throughout the field season.
+Volunteers and staff were effective in deploying and checking hair-sampling tubes for western gray squirrel hair throughout the field season.
 They were confidently able to choose locations to place tubes in potential western gray squirrel habitats.
 Hair-sampling tubes baited with walnuts were effective in luring squirrels through the tubes, however we do not know to what extent they used the tubes based on their encounters.
 One tube placed by bird feeders on a volunteer's property allowed for visual observation of a western gray squirrel encountering the hair-sampling tube and immediately picking up one of the walnuts outside of the tube and running away with it.
 This activity was documented in photographs.
-A majority of the tubes did not collect western gray squirrel hair.
-While hair tubes are not used to determine density estimates, based on the numbers of tubes with western gray squirrel hair, the species does not appear to be in high densities in the upper Methow Valley.
-Additionally, throughout the field season (March-October), there were few reported western gray squirrel sightings, and even fewer nests found throughout the study area.
+Though it varied by year, majority of the tubes did not collect western gray squirrel hair.
+Additionally, some tubes which appeared to have signs of western gray squirrel chewing did not have collectable hair samples because the tape used to collect the samples has been chewed, lost, and, in the case of burned areas, covered in ash and no longer sticky.
+While hair tubes are not used to determine density estimates, based on the numbers of tubes with western gray squirrel hair, the species appears to be at a high density around the lower Chewuch River and could be expanding.